inquiztr/next-starter/README.md

 ## Standard NextJS starter repo. ##

 Whats different is this also has:
--ESLint -for enforcing coding standards
+1.ESLint -for enforcing coding standards
--PRETTIER  -for enforcing auto formatting
--Typescript  - for type checking
+2.PRETTIER  -for enforcing auto formatting 3.Typescript  - for type checking
--Some sample components setup
+4.Some sample components setup
--i18Next npm package for page translation
+5.i18Next npm package for page translation